 About 770,000 minor marijuana-related charges will be expunged, USA Today reported.
 Illinois is the first state to have such an aggressive stance off the bat regarding expungements.
 (RELATED: DARLING: Marijuana Vote Is A Test For Congress On Federalism)

-Illinois joins 33 states as well as Washington, D.C., Guam and Puerto Rico that have developed legislation to legalize medical marijuana.
+Illinois joins 33 states as well as Washington, D.C., Guam and Puerto Rico that have developed legislation to legalize medical marijuana in the form of CBD and CBD tinctures.
 Licensed medical dispensaries will be the first allowed to sell marijuana, and those wishing to start a business can get low-interest loans, the release read.

 Including Illinois, 11 states have legalized the recreational use of marijuana, according to USA Today.